-(3-3-0) In-depth study and applications of trigonometry including definitions, identities, inverse functions, solutions of equations, graphing, and solving triangles.
+(3-3-0) In-depth study and applications of trigonometry including definitions, identities, inverse functions, solutions of equations, graphing and solving triangles.
 Additional topics such as vectors, polar coordinates and parametric equations may be included.
+Required Prerequisite: MATH-1314 with minimum grade of "C".